 Everyone who struggles with a mental health disorder and/or addiction has their own unique story.
 They have been through trauma, accidents, loss and/or many other things that led to their addictive behaviors or mental health issues.

 No matter what experiences you have had throughout your years here on Earth, you are not alone.
-Here at Harmony Recovery Group, we want you to know that we offer individualized addiction treatment, so you can get help in overcoming these obstacles and any others that you may be dealing with.
+Here at Harmony Health Group, we want you to know that we offer individualized addiction treatment, so you can get help in overcoming these obstacles and any others that you may be dealing with.
 Some other things we can help you with during your individualized treatment programs are:

 - Detoxing from alcohol and/or drugs